StevenBlack/vocab/million-dollar-words.md

 ### mingy
-An onomatopoeic (see onomatopoeia) way of saying mean- spirited, stingy and ungenerous.
+An onomatopoeic (see onomatopoeia) way of saying meanspirited, stingy and ungenerous.
 It wraps up the definition nicely in one word, and you're sure that whomever it's directed to will catch the drift, even without knowing the word.
 It's pronounced M/N-JEE.

 ### minikin